Codecademy/docs/content/kotlin/concepts/serialization/serialization.md

  - 'paths/computer science'
 ---

-**Serialization** is the process of converting a complex object to a format that can be transferred over a network, used by an application, stored in a database or file.
+**Serialization** is the process of converting a complex object to a format that can be transferred over a network, used by an application, or stored in a database or file.

 ## Kotlin Serialization

-In Kotlin, serialiazation tools are made availible in `kotlinx.serialization`.
-It consists of a few components, the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, runtime libraries and compiler plugins.
+In Kotlin, serialization tools are made available in `kotlinx.serialization`.
+It consists of a few components, the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, runtime libraries, and compiler plugins.

 ## Libraries